TobyM-engineering/ml-player-piano/docs/architecture.md

 ---

 # 5. Summary
-This project transforms a damaged early-1900s pneumatic player piano into a modern, ML-enhanced, fully electromechanical instrument.
+This project transforms a damaged early-1900s pneumatic player piano into a modern, ML-assisted electromechanical instrument.
 The architecture blends:

-- Embedded systems engineering
+Embedded systems engineering
-- Real-time control loops
+Real-time MIDI processing
-- Machine learning
+Velocity mapping
-- Hardware actuation
+Hardware actuation
-- Music technology
+Music technology

-…into a system capable of expressive, dynamic, and accurate piano performance.
+The result is a self-playing piano system designed to sound more expressive and less robotic by tuning how digital MIDI velocity is translated into physical key motion.